Maneesh3/YouTube-Video-Grabber/README.md

 # YouTube-Video-Grabber
 #### Using Invidio.us RSS feed - Grabs all the latest videos uploaded by various YouTube channels provided

+### Disclaimer:
+- _This code doesn't use any official YouTube api_
+- _Only uses public RSS feed from invidio.us_
+- _Videos are not downloaded, just offering the links to the videos_

 ## Requirements
 * `Python 3.8`